 6. Apply Smooth Compression

-Also, I personally don’t like too much compression of the piano.
+Also, I personally don’t like too much compression on pianos.
 It changes the sound in a bad way.
-So, when I use a compressor plugin with piano, I am very careful and subtle.
+So, when I use a compressor plugin with a piano, I am very careful and subtle.

 As a general guide, I start with a 2:1 ratio and almost never increase it.
 A threshold is different in every case but it’s very mild.
 I just want to capture the highest peaks.
 This way I can control the sound more and also avoid low-frequency build-up.

-And finally, I like to use relatively slow attacks and medium releases.
-Sometimes, I use fast release.
-I just listen to the piano and it shows me what is the best settings for the compressor.
+And finally, I like to use relatively slow attacks and medium releases but sometimes, I use fast releases.
+I just listen to the piano and it shows me what are the best settings for the compressor.

 Your case might be different.
 So, the best way to add compression to the piano is to listen to the sound and it will tell you what to do.
-When using compression, rely on your ears, not on your eyes.
+When you use compressors, rely on your ears, not on your eyes.

 7. Add Space